State highway closed after truck goes over bank - NZ Herald

 AdvertisementAdvertise with NZME.

-The NZ Transport Agency Waka Kotahi said State Highway 7 was closed between the Hanmer Springs turnoff and Springs Junction.
+Waka Kotahi NZ Transport Agency said State Highway 7 was closed between the Hanmer Springs turnoff and Springs Junction.

 No detour was available.
 Motorists were advised to avoid the area or delay their journey if possible.